 Answer: Many factors affect the cost of gasoline, including the cost of crude oil, refinery processing, transportation, distribution, marketing, operating expenses, retail station operations, and taxes.
 The prices we pay at the pump reflect these costs, as well as the profits (or losses) of refiners, marketers, distributors, and retail station owners.
 Other factors that have also historically affected gas prices include: (1) increasing demand, (2) a historical drop in U.S. refinery capacity, (3) a downward trend in how much gasoline is held in inventory, and (4) regulatory factors.

 All told, there are numerous factors that affect both the historical upward trend in gasoline prices and the daily fluctuations we experience.
-Efforts to monitor these factors continue in this office.
-Additionally, given the national scope of this issue and its impact on the U.S. economy, the various federal agencies that have oversight and enforcement authority in this area, as well as your representatives in Congress, continue to watch the issue closely and formulate responses.
+Given the national scope of this issue and its impact on the U.S. economy, the various federal agencies that have oversight and enforcement authority in this area, as well as your representatives in Congress, continue to watch the issue closely and formulate responses.
 For example, Congress enacted the Energy Independence and Security Act, which gave the Federal Trade Commission authority to police market manipulation in the petroleum industry.
 This is one of many steps that have been undertaken to monitor these markets and prevent unwarranted high prices.
 However, as experience has demonstrated, there are always a myriad of factors that contribute to the price we pay for gasoline.

 Question: What can the Attorney General's Office do to promote price competition in the gasoline industry and protect consumers?